 # SDKs

-> Mailrith ships official TypeScript and Python SDKs generated from the same public contract that drives the OpenAPI document and capability map.
+> Mailrith ships official TypeScript and Python SDKs generated from the same public contract that powers the OpenAPI document and capability map.

 - Human page: https://mailrith.com/developers/sdks